My father was dying.

 Despite all my hard work.
 I ended up in the office yet again!
 Actually, more specifically, my staff member, Anna, came to my office, and she had news to deliver.

 She was there as an ambassador of the team.
 She had come to tell me that they felt I was disengaged and distant and that I was not leading them.

 She had me.
 It was true.
 I had been avoiding and hiding out.

 Thanks to Anna’s act of faith and courage the feedback was delivered and I got back to the business of being the leader that I was committed to being.

 Feedback Delivered - Response: Action

 Fast forward to 2004, I was running a branch in Tempe, AZ and I was on an active quest for great leadership, effective communication and professional satisfaction.
 I had received my coaching certification and every interaction with a team member, coworker or client was a place for service, an opportunity for growth and a chance to live more fully as “a fearless leader igniting the sparkle in people’s eyes.”

 I was having lots of meetings in my office those days, but these meetings had a slightly different tone.

-As Heather was promoted to a higher-paying position in another division she had some feedback to convey.
+As one team member Heather was promoted to a higher-paying position in another division she had some feedback to convey.

 “I really mean it when I say that the hardest part of leaving was to know that you were not going with me.
 Thank you for making me feel I can reach my full potential and that I should never stop pushing myself to be the best I can be.”